shizu-org/zeitgeist/Renditions/OpenGl-Commons/README.md

 - `uniform vec3 diffuseLightColor`
 - `uniform vec3 diffuseLightDirection`

+## Specular lighting
+The specular light cast on a particular fragment depends on the fragments normal, the lights direction, the light color, and

 ## ~~Point Lights~~
 ~~A point light consists of a point.
 It emits light from the point in every direction.~~